 The situation in which part of the group is convinced a decision has been made, so now it’s time to act on it, while another part of the group is sure of the opposite, is a very common one.
 It’s also a popular source of conflict.
 Both parties are generally in good faith: this misunderstanding over whether we have decided or not can lead to terrible rifts, as the two begin drifting away from one another in their actions, and pointing fingers.

-The solution, as Viki’s group quickly figured out after a moment of debriefing and clarification with their coach, is very simple: mark clearly when a decision has been taken!
+The solution, as Viki’s group quickly figured out after a moment of debriefing and clarification with their coach, is very simple: make this step a part of your group decision making process and mark clearly when a decision has been taken!

 Beside this, a group can add little rituals: a round of applause, a group cheer, writing the decision on a special whiteboard.
 Asking: “Does everyone agree?” and in silence, moving on, will not work.
 Ask for a specific sign of commitment, or you will never know what that silence actually meant.
-In this methods list you’ll find more ideas on how to test for agreement.
+In this list of group decision making methods you’ll find more ideas on how to test for agreement.

 Ending the decision-making process can be frustrating for people with more divergent mindsets, who would like to go on ideating forever.
 Some team members might, therefore, consciously or not, try to keep the conversation open, possibly from a fear of stifling creativity.
 Putting a time limit to decisions helps assuage that fear: this is decided for now, but not forever.